Belarus–Lithuania relations

-Belarus and Lithuania established diplomatic relations on 24 October 1991, shortly after the dissolution of the Soviet Union.
-Both countries are post-Soviet states.
+Belarus–Lithuania relations are the bilateral relations between the Republic of Belarus and the Republic of Lithuania.
+The two nations share a long and complex history within the Grand Duchy of Lithuania and, later, under the rule of the Russian Empire.
+However, diplomatic relations between the contemporary states were established only on 24 October 1991, shortly after the dissolution of the Soviet Union.
 The two countries share 680 km of common border.

-Vilnius hosts multiple Belarusian civil society organizations, such as European Humanities University, Belarusian refugees such as Sviatlana Tsikhanouskaya, remains of national heroes the two countries share like Konstanty Kalinowski and has been the birthplace of Belarusian literature (Francysk Skaryna).
-Vilnius is the closest capital of an EU member state to Minsk.
-It is also the primary foreign shopping and air transit hub (via Vilnius and Kaunas airports) for Belarusians from Minsk and beyond.
-Minsk is the foundational place of Belarusian Lithuanian community organization, 1996 – Lithuanian Sunday school.
-In 1998, Lithuanian culture and art days were held here.
-In 2004, a Lithuanian school-course was established.
-In 2005 September 4 Belarusian Lithuanian Community Congress took place in Minsk.
-On the initiative of the Lithuanian association Vytis founded in 2012 (chairman Vladas Bublevičius), a Lithuanian language school for children has been held in the premises of the Lithuanian Embassy since 2013, courses for adults at the Maksim Tank Belarusian State Pedagogical University, in 2014 an evening of poetry and songs My Lithuania was organized at the Republican Center for National Cultures.
-From 2019 November a Lithuanian Sunday school has been operating in the Lithuanian language office of the Belarusian State Pedagogical University named after Maksim Tank.
-Grodno is a popular foreign shopping and tourism location for many Lithuanians due to its close proximity to the Lithuanian border and overall historical importance to Lithuania.

 History

 Until the 20th century

 Changes in the territory of Lithuania from the 13th to 15th century.
 At its peak, Lithuania was the largest state in Europe encompassing the entire territory of modern-day neighboring Belarus.

 Lithuania in the 17th century within the Polish-Lithuanian Commonwealth.
 Lithuania's territory was almost identical to its modern-day borders with Belarus.

 The relations between ancestors of Belarusians and Lithuanians (Eastern Slavs and Balts) have been developing since ancient times; their close communication is shown by archaeological and linguistic data.
 From the 13th century to the end of the 14th century in the current territory of Belarus, the former principalities of Polotsk, Minsk, Turov and others were annexed by the expanding Grand Duchy of Lithuania.
 The Slavic provinces of Lithuania were called "Lithuanian Ruthenia" (Litovskaja Rus).
-From 1569 to 1772, 3 of the nine Lithuanian voivodeships were ethnically Lithuanian with the remaining six being Belarusian.
-Belarusian and Lithuanian nobles, partly townsmen and peasants, together defended the Grand duchy, participated in the liberation movement, especially in the uprisings of 1830-31 and 1863-64.
+From 1569 to 1772, three of the nine Lithuanian voivodeships were ethnically Lithuanian with the remaining six being Belarusian.
+Belarusian and Lithuanian nobles, partly townsmen and peasants, together defended the Grand duchy and participated in the liberation movement, especially in the uprisings of 1830-31 and 1863-64.
 Throughout the 19th century in both states, the Polish-speaking nobility remained, but cherished the cultural and political traditions of the former Lithuanian state.
 From the 19th century to the early-20th century, joint social democratic organizations operated in Lithuania and Belarus.